 A child not attending school is considered a safeguarding matter.
 This is why information about the cause of absence is always required.

-If your child is absent you must contact us as soon as possible on the first day of absence, either via School Gateway or by leaving a telephone message stating the reason for absence.
-If your child is absent we will:
+If your child is absent you must contact us as soon as possible on the first day of absence.
+You can contact us by: